Religion in Colombia

-Religion in Colombia is dominated by various branches of Christianity and is an expression of the different influences in the Colombian culture including the Spanish, the Native Amerindian and the Afro-Colombian, among others.
+Religion in Colombia is dominated by various branches of Christianity and is an expression of the different influences in Colombian culture including that of the Spanish, the Indigenous peoples and the Afro-Colombians.

-Colombia is a secular country and the freedom of religion is enshrined in the nation's constitution.
+Colombia is a secular country and freedom of religion is enshrined in the nation's constitution.
 The Ministry of Interior is responsible for formally recognizing churches, religious denominations, religious federations and confederations, and associations of religious ministers.

 Religious freedom

 The Colombian Constitution of 1991 disestablished the Catholic Church, hitherto the state religion, and includes two articles providing for freedom of worship: